 The explosion was fueled by a number of occurrences.
 When the birth control pill became available in 1961, it marked the launch of the sexual revolution.
 The Feminist movement sent women into the workplace in massive numbers.
 The Civil Rights movement brought attention and focus to individual rights.
 Large numbers of people began quests to find meaning by investigating their inner life.
 Individuals who were passionate about self-discovery naturally gravitated to partners with similar areas of interest and that’s when personal growth marriages were born.
 Their contracts with each other are to help each other to evolve into who they can become.
 Healing, growth, authenticity, and self-actualization are their mutual goals.

-*What might I have overlooked, missed, neglected and left untried, that would serve me if I risked exploring it now?
+- What might I have overlooked, missed, neglected, or left untried, that would serve me if I risked exploring it now?

 - Am I living a script someone else wrote for me rather than writing my own script for my life?

 - What are my unique gifts to give my community?

 - Is there a path beckoning to me from which I have turned away?

 When a couple takes on the challenge of doing personal growth work together, they have a chance to identify the ways in which we may be settling for less than is actually available.
 We all have the opportunity to put a correction before it’s too late.
 When we are blessed to have a co-creative partner, our commitment to support each other’s growth will take us into the higher reaches of what is possible.
 Together, we can make changes so that we are living a life of development, authenticity, and well-being.
 Discovering and developing our previously underutilized potential brings fresh life not only to us as a couple, but also touches all those we interface with.
 It is work and it is worth it!
 Why don’t you find out for yourself?